Yarn Types : What Type of Yarn Suits Your Needs

 Uses of Merino Wool

-- Shawls and other outerwear garments that need to be more durable because they get a lot of exposure or wear
+- Shawls and outerwear garments that require durability due to frequent exposure or wear

 3. Cotton

-Well, this yarn type doesn’t need any introduction, really.
 Cotton is one of the most popular yarn types.
-It’s very soft and breathable, which makes it perfect for warmer weather projects – like summer sweaters!
-Cotton also has a lot of drape to it as well, so if you’re looking for clothes that are flowy or loose-fitting, this would be the yarn type to go with.
-On a side note, you can make cotton yarns yourselves if you own the best beginner spinning wheel.
+It’s very soft and breathable, which makes it perfect for warmer weather projects like summer sweaters.
+Cotton has excellent drape, so it’s ideal for clothes that are flowy or loose-fitting.
+You can make cotton yarns yourselves if you own the best beginner spinning wheel.

 Properties of Cotton

-- Has a lot of drape to it, which makes it perfect for looser fitting clothing
+- Has excellent drape, which makes it perfect for looser fitting clothing

 - Readily available anywhere from grocery stores to yarn specialty stores